Regent University

-Regent University is a private Christian university in Virginia Beach, Virginia.
-It was founded by Pat Robertson in 1977 as Christian Broadcasting Network University and changed its name to Regent University in 1990.
-Regent offers traditional on-campus programs as well as distance education.
-Through its eight academic schools, Regent offers associate, bachelor's, master's, and doctoral degrees in over 70 courses of study.
-The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools with specific programs accredited by other professional or national accreditors.
+Regent University is a private Christian university in Virginia Beach, Virginia, United States.
+Founded by Pat Robertson in 1977 as Christian Broadcasting Network University, its name was changed to Regent University in 1990.
+Regent offers on-campus programs as well as distance education.
+Regent offers associate, bachelor's, master's, and doctoral degrees in over 70 courses of study.
+The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.